AhmedAlic/Jdbc-Jpa-SpringDataJpa/README.md

-# Jdbc VS Jpa VS SpringDataJpa
+# Jdbc VS Jpa VS Spring Data Jpa

 Using Spring minimized effort to connect to various databases such as **PostgreSQL**.